ananthakumaran/paisa/docs/getting-started/tutorial.md

 148.0865` units at `#!ledger 67.5281 INR` per unit.

 Paisa has support for fetching commodity price history from few [providers](../reference/commodities.md).
-Go to `Config` page and expand the `Commodities` section.
+Go to `Configuration` page and expand the `Commodities` section.
 You can click the :fontawesome-solid-circle-plus: icon to add a new one.
 Edit the name to `#!ledger NIFTY`.
 Click the
 :fontawesome-solid-pen-to-square: icon near Price section and select the price provider details.
-Once done, save the config and click the `Update Prices` from the top right hand side menu.
+Once done, save the configuration and click the `Update Prices` from the top right hand side menu.
 If you had done everything correctly, you would see the latest price of the commodity under `Assets` :material-chevron-right: `Balance`